CMMC Guy LogoTHE_CMMC_GUY

 Not this time.

-The DoD published the final rule in October 2024.
+The DoD published the final rule on October 15, 2024, and it became effective December 26, 2024.
 The regulation is locked in.
 There's no political appetite to delay it again — not with China stealing defense tech daily.

 If you're betting on another extension, you're gambling your DoD revenue stream.